integreat-io/integreat-transformers/README.md

 **Note on properties:** Transformers use properties to define their behavior.
 If an object is defined as a transformer, any property not prefixed with `$` will become one of the transformer's properties.
-In this documentation, this is referred to as a `step` property or as a transformer's "options".
+For example, the `step` or `path` properties.
+These properties will often be referred to as a transformer's "options", in the documentation.

 **Note on direction:** Some transformers behave differently depending on whether we are transforming data _from_ a service or _to_ a service.
 This